 - convert Converts non-clone-linked packages (either newly or previously installed) to clone-linked packages, assuming that the packages that are clone-linked all use the same clone directory.
 If clone-linked packages currently use different clone directories, installation fails. - ask In the case when packages can be converted, ask the user whether to convert or allow the different clone-linking modes or clone directories.
 If converting is not an option, the installation fails.
-This clone-handling mode is the default in interactive mode. - fail Reports an error and cancels the installation (the default in non-interactive mode). - force Allows packages to have different clone-linking modes or clone directories. - --pull \(\langle mode \) Specifies the way that commits are merged to clone-linked packages (see \(\frac{6}{6} \) "Developing Packages with Git") on installation or update.
-The following modes are available: - ff-only Commits are merged using --ff-only, and installation fails if the fast-forward merge fails. - try Like ff-only, but if the fast-forward fails, the repository checkout is left as-is, and installation continues. - rebase Commits are merged using git rebase instead of git merge. - --no-setup Does not run raco setup after installation.
-This behavior is also the case if the environment variable PLT_PKG_NOSETUP is set to any non-empty value. - --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Installs and runs raco setup with $\langle n \rangle$ parallel jobs. - --batch Disables interactive mode, suppressing potential prompts for a user (e.g., about package dependencies or clone sharing). - --no-trash Refrains from moving updated or removed packages to a trash folder. - --fail-fast Breaks raco setup as soon as any error is encountered.
+This clone-handling mode is the default in interactive mode. - fail Reports an error and cancels the installation (the default in non-interactive mode). - force Allows packages to have different clone-linking modes or clone directories. - --pull \( \langle mode \) Specifies the way that commits are merged to clone-linked packages (see \( \)6 "Developing Packages with Git") on installation or update.
+The following modes are available: - ff-only Commits are merged using --ff-only, and installation fails if the fast-forward merge fails. - try Like ff-only, but if the fast-forward fails, the repository checkout is left as-is, and installation continues. - rebase Commits are merged using git rebase instead of git merge. - --dry-run Prevents changes to the current installation.
+All installation and update work is staged and checked, but the final installation step is skipped. - --no-setup Does not run raco setup after installation.
+This behavior is also the case if the environment variable PLT\PKG\NOSETUP is set to any non-empty value. - --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Installs and runs raco setup with $\langle n \rangle$ parallel jobs. - --batch Disables interactive mode, suppressing potential prompts for a user (e.g., about package dependencies or clone sharing). - --no-trash Refrains from moving updated or removed packages to a trash folder. - --fail-fast Breaks raco setup as soon as any error is encountered.

 Changed in version 6.1.1.5: Added the --batch, --clone, and --multi-clone flags.
 Changed in version 6.1.1.6: Added the --no-trash flag, and changed the --deps default to depend only on interactive mode.
 Changed in version 6.1.1.8: Added the --pull flag.
+Changed in version 6.4.0.14: Added the --dry-run flag.